-Today there is a fence around the pillar to protect it from human touch which in fact has caused it to show some signs of damage.
+Today there is a fence around the iron pillar of Delhi to protect it from human touch which in fact has caused it to show some signs of damage.
 Before the fence was erected, standing with one’s back to the pillar and touching your hands behind it was thought of as lucky or auspicious.

 The combination of this sheath and a slightly different method of metallurgy in crafting the pillar, compared to modern methods, is thought to be the reason it has sustained for so long.
 Typically limestone is used in the extraction of iron, whereas this ancient Indian technique utilized charcoal.
-Other differing factors include a high level phosphorous in the protective film while also being completely devoid of magnesium and sulfur.
+Other differing factors include a high level phosphorus in the protective film while also being completely devoid of magnesium and sulfur.
 But why was this process never continued?

 Despite the pillar itself being preserved, the technology used in its creation was not.
 The anachronistic knowledge used in casting iron during this period could hardly be mimicked today.
 There’s even evidence that it was hit at close range by a cannonball which merely put a dent in it.
 But one characteristic of the pillar that gives some insight into its mystery is an inscription written in Sanskrit referencing a royal known as Chandra, who most believe to be a reference to Chandragupta II.